-- DC Comics did one halfway through Countdown, when it was renamed Countdown to Final Crisis.
+- The weekly comic Countdown had one halfway through its run, when it was renamed Countdown to Final Crisis.
 The first issue under the new name consisted almost entirely of the Monitors discussing what had gone on in the previous 26 issues.

 - Runaways and its spin-off, Loners, have done this to an extent.
 Wolverine doesn't even get his standard cameo until the 10th issue of the second volume.
 Furthermore, interaction with most of the Marvel Universe is somewhat justified.
 Basically, it's explained that The Pride had muscled all the other villains off the West Coast, and kept crime orderly so the superheroes didn't step in.